frobware/nss-juju/README.md

 ## Limitations

-### Reverse lookup is not possible
+### Reverse lookup needs to be handled by the host

-The module cannot be authoritative for arbitrary IP addresses, particularly if the module is listed before the ```dns``` entry.
+The module itself cannot be authoritative for arbitrary IP addresses, particularly if the module is listed before the ```dns``` entry.

+**It can, however, rely on the host to do reverse lookup**.

+#### Reverse lookup on AWS

+	$ hostname
+	ip-172-31-0-139

+	$ unit-get hostname
+	juju-ip-172-31-0-139

+	$ getent hosts juju-ip-172-31-0-139
+	172.31.0.139    juju-ip-172-31-0-139

+	# Reverse lookup
+	$ dig -x 172.31.0.139 +short
+	ip-172-31-0-139.ec2.internal.

+	# Forward lookup
+	$ dig ip-172-31-0-139.ec2.internal. +short
+	172.31.0.139

+This is also true for GCE too.

+**But this is _not_ true on Azure**; the reverse lookup does not yield any hostname (though this may be a limitation of the way Juju is currently provisioning the machine).

 ### Only IPv4 or IPv6 for a single hostname